 Our research is broadly divided into two major inter-related themes:

-(i) understanding how interactions between the brain and immune cells help regulate normal brain function and how these are affected by ageing
+(i) understanding how interactions between the brain and immune cells help regulate normal brain function

 (ii) understanding how immune and inflammatory processes contribute to chronic neurodegeneration and acute brain damage, repair and complications